TagirRamilevich/TagirRamilevich.github.io/course/chapters/chapter4.md

 **Note to Students:**

 These practice tasks are designed to reinforce your understanding of text representation methods.
 By implementing these tasks on your own, you will gain hands-on experience with transforming and analyzing text data, which is fundamental for NLP tasks.

-If you encounter any challenges, consider discussing them with your peers or reaching out to your instructor for guidance.
+_Check [Sample Answers](answers/chapter4_practice.md) for insights and examples._

 ---